 In a small bowl, combine the flax meal and warm water.
 Set aside to gel, about 10 minutes.

-Pour mixture into the prepared cupcake pan.
-Bake 25 minutes, or until set in the middle.
+Pour the mixture into the prepared cupcake pan.
+Bake about 20 minutes, or until just barely set in the middle.
 Set aside to cool before frosting.

 Prepare the icing:

-Frost the cooled cupcakes with the coconut icing then sprinkle each cupcake with a spoonful of flaked coconut.
+When the cupcakes are completely cool, frost with the coconut icing then sprinkle each cupcake with a spoonful of flaked coconut.